valeriosouza/post-notification/readme.txt

 Yes, you can use an SMTP plugin.

 We recommend http://wordpress.org/plugins/my-smtp-wp/

+= Is there any other way to send emails? =

+Yes, you can use SendGrid, Mandrill and the Amazon SES.
+Almost everyone has a WordPress plugin or accept a SMTP configuration.

+= I installed the plugin and does not send email.
+What can be? =

+Open the settings screen and see if there is any category or post type registered.

+= I want you to always send for all categories, how do? =

+On the settings screen select all categories.
+By default, when you install the plugin he already choose all categories registered.

 = What is the real purpose of this plugin? =